Statistics

 Mini Biography By: Simon Molloy

-Brian Peck (died 2021 aged 90) would be 94 - credited as Dervish in The Space Pirates
+Brian Peck (died 2021 aged 90) would have been 94 - credited as Dervish in The Space Pirates

 Brian Peck played Dervish in the Doctor Who serial The Space Pirates.